-Based on the test and analytical results discussed in the preceding sections, we were able to draw several conclusions:
+Based on the test and analytical results discussed in the preceding sections, we were able to draw several conclusions about the Discovery House:

-- The building envelope of the Discovery House was very tight.
+- The building envelope was very tight.
 Tracer-gas testing indicated about 0.02 to 0.05 ACH during mild summer weather.
-Blower-door tests conducted by BSC suggested an annual average infiltration of 0.16 ACH. - Duct leakage to the outside was well within the design goal of 60 cfm (28 l/s) at 25 Pa, as measured by BSC using a duct blaster.
-Tracer-gas test results were consistent with duct-blaster measurements, indicating that duct leakage was less than 12 cfm (6 l/s) to the outside while the air handler was operating.
-NREL did not evaluate total duct leakage, but duct-blaster testing by BSC showed it to be slightly higher than the design goal. - Based on tracer-gas measurements, the HRV provided fresh air at a rate of about 75 cfm (35 l/s) when operating at low speed, consistent with the recommendations of ASHRAE Standard 62.2. - The dishwasher, clothes washer, and clothes dryer each consumed significantly less energy than the BA Benchmark under normal operating conditions.
+Blower-door tests conducted by BSC suggested an annual average infiltration of 0.16 ACH. - Duct leakage to the outside was well within the design goal of 28 l/s (60 cfm) at 25 Pa, as measured by BSC using a duct blaster.
+Tracer-gas test results were consistent with duct-blaster measurements, indicating that duct leakage was less than 6 l/s (12 cfm) to the outside while the air handler was operating. - Based on tracer-gas measurements, the HRV provided fresh air at a rate of about 35 l/s (75 cfm) when operating at low speed, consistent with the recommendations of ASHRAE Standard 62.2. - The dishwasher, clothes washer, and clothes dryer each consumed significantly less energy than the BA Benchmark under normal operating conditions.
 However, certain operating modes, including the "sanitary" clothes washer cycle and the dishwasher power-dry option, used much more machine energy and/or hot water than other operating modes.
 The soil sensor in the dishwasher also dramatically increased energy use, while the weight sensor in the clothes washer significantly reduced energy use. - The solar hot water system is expected to meet a large fraction of the DHW load (~83%), but only about 12% of the space-heating load.
 We recommended that the air handler heating coil loop be re-plumbed so that it is not allowed to circulate through the solar storage tank.
-The storage tank temperature setting could then be lowered to 90°F (32°C), and the basement hydronic loop could make greater use of the solar-heated water. - DOE-2.2 simulations predict whole-house source energy savings of 54% compared to the BA Benchmark.
+The storage tank temperature setting could then be lowered to 32°C (90°F), and the basement hydronic loop could make greater use of the solar-heated water. - DOE-2.2 simulations predict whole-house source energy savings of 54% compared to the BA Benchmark.
 The largest contributors to the energy savings (other than the efficiency improvements that are already standard practice for McStain) are the solar water heater, high-efficiency boiler, air-distribution improvements, HRV, and compact fluorescent lighting package. - The measures designed to reduce cooling energy (including a high SEER air conditioner, exterior shading, low solar heat gain glass, heat recovery ventilation, tight envelope, automatic window control, and night ventilation) appear to be a bit redundant given the relatively mild summertime weather in Loveland.
 However, because the benefits of each measure are dependent on the order in which the measures are analyzed, it is difficult to say which are most cost-effective.
-It is also important to note that occupant comfort, durability, and other considerations must factor into the decision-making process when evaluating these features.
+Comfort, durability, and other considerations must also factor into the decision-making process when evaluating these features.